solo-path/solo/README.md

-# 1. Solo - The Proactive AMM
+# 1. Solo - The Liquidity Magnet

 Solo is the first market maker to eliminate the zero-sum game between arbitrageurs and liquidity providers (LPs).